-Baltimore , locally b .m is the largest city in the U.S. state of Maryland, and the 29th most populous city in the country.
-Baltimore was established by the Constitution of Maryland and is not part of any county.
+Baltimore , locally b .m is the largest city in the U.S. state of Maryland, and the 30th most populous city in the United States.
+Baltimore was established by the Constitution of Maryland and is an independent city that is not part of any county.
 With a population of 621,849 in 2015, Baltimore is the largest independent city in the United States.
 As of 2016, the population of the Baltimore metropolitan area was estimated to be just under 2.8 million, making it the 21st largest metropolitan area in the country.
-Baltimore is also part of the Washington Baltimore combined statistical area CSA , the fourth largest CSA in the nation with a calculated 2016 population of 9,665,892.
+Baltimore is located about 40 miles northeast of Washington, D.C., making it a principal city in the Washington Baltimore combined statistical area CSA , the fourth largest CSA in the nation with a calculated 2016 population of 9,665,892.
 Founded in 1729, Baltimore is the second largest seaport in the Mid Atlantic.
 The city s Inner Harbor was once the second leading port of entry for immigrants to the United States and a major manufacturing center.
 After a decline in major manufacturing, industrialization, and rail transportation, Baltimore shifted to a service oriented economy, with Johns Hopkins Hospital founded 1889 and Johns Hopkins University founded 1876 , now the city s top two employers.
 With hundreds of identified districts, Baltimore has been dubbed a city of neighborhoods.
 Famous residents have included writers Edgar Allan Poe, Edith Hamilton, Frederick Douglass, and H.L.
 Mencken jazz musician James Eubie Blake singer Billie Holiday actor and filmmaker John Waters and baseball player Babe Ruth.
 In the War of 1812, Francis Scott Key wrote The Star Spangled Banner, which later became the American national anthem, in Baltimore.
 Baltimore has more public statues and monuments per capita than any other city in the country, and is home to some of the earliest National Register Historic Districts in the nation, including Fell s Point, Federal Hill, and Mount Vernon, which were added to the National Register between 1969 1971.
 Close to a third of the city s buildings over 65,000 are designated as historic in the National Register, which is more than any other U.S. city.